lazhoff/mule-secureprops-cli/README.md

 Determines the encryption key based on the file name

-Selects the matching crypto engine (.yaml or .properties or .json)
+Selects the matching crypto engine (.yaml or .properties)

-Applies encryption only to values matching the provided regex

 Creates .bak file unless --noBackup is used